volatilflerovium/easyjson/README.md

 ```
 	std::optional<T> value=obj["some_key"].getValue<T>();

-	or with more flexibility:
+	//or with more flexibility:

 	const char* value=obj["some_key"].getRawData();
 ```
 - Internally easyjson uses an AVL tree structure therefore lookup is done in O(ln N) time.

-- Easy to use:
+- Easy to use.

 ## Example